gunjunlee/aws-ovpn/README.md

 # AWS-WIREGUARD

-Make and Connect temporal [WireGuard](https://www.wireguard.com/) VPN server on AWS VPN server will be terminated automatically when you disconnect the VPN.
+Make and Connect temporal [WireGuard](https://www.wireguard.com/) VPN server on AWS.

+VPN server will be terminated automatically when you disconnect the VPN.

 ## How to Use